 The Corporation has 3 standing committees.
 These are the Audit Committee, the Human Resources and Compensation Committee and the Governance and Nominating Committee.
 These committees consist exclusively of independent directors.
 For Committee membership, please see "Election of Directors".
-For further information regarding the composition and qualifications of the Audit Committee please see the Corporation's 2012 Annual Information Form, section "Audit Committee Composition and Qualifications".
+For further information regarding the composition and qualifications of the Audit Committee please see the Corporation's 2013 Annual Information Form, section "Audit Committee Composition and Qualifications".

 The Governance and Nominating Committee is comprised of three independent directors.
 This Committee is responsible for, among other things, reviewing and reporting to the Board from time to time on the size, composition and profile of the Board, reviewing the qualifications of persons submitted as potential candidates for the Board and making recommendations to the Board in respect of same and annually reviewing the contribution of individual members of the Board and the performance of the Board as a whole.
 In conjunction with the Chair of the Board, the Committee recommends to the Board the membership and Chairs of each of the Committees of the Board.
 The Committee is also responsible for advising the Board on matters of corporate governance.
-The Committee meets as often as is necessary to carry out its responsibilities.
-In fiscal 2012, the Committee did not meet.
-However, it did meet subsequent to year end to consider the nomination of Ms. Kirk to the Board.
+The Committee did not meet since no governance issues arose and no changes to the Board composition were contemplated.
 The Committee is permitted access to all records and corporate information that it determines necessary to discharge its duties and responsibilities.